Carlos Vega

 Biography

-Carlos Vega (b.1963, Melilla, Spain; lives and works between New York and Granada) is a painter inspired by history, mythology and religion, which he uses as a point of departure to explore questions around humanity.
-His work often incorporates historical documents—such as antique ledgers, typed cards from library catalogs, postage stamps, newspapers and labels—into paintings on canvas and sometimes lead, which he then punctures, etches, and paints over.
-Vega also often employs allegorical iconography, such as trees, with their implicit references to family trees or trees of life, and animals, particularly elephants and donkeys.
+Carlos Vega (b.1963, Melilla, Spain; lives and works between New York and Granada) is inspired by history, mythology and spirituality, fields which he uses as points of departure to explore questions around humanity through painting and mixed-media assemblages.
+Often incorporating historical documents such as antique ledgers, typed cards from library catalogs, postage stamps, newspapers, and labels, Vega’s work is meticulous and intricate.